paperclip-rs/paperclip/book/cli.md

 ## Generate client library from CLI

-Generate the client library for some spec using the following command:
+You can generate the client library for some spec using the following command:

 ```
 paperclip --api v2 -o pet https://raw.githubusercontent.com/wafflespeanut/paperclip/master/openapi/tests/pet-v2.yaml